 For example, Hepburn and Palache went to see The Captive, a Broadway show, together.
 The Captive was notorious for attracting young, unaccompanied female viewers because it depicted a woman trying to decide between an idyllic life and pursuing the woman she loved.
 Palache also wrote many letters about her attraction to and crushes on women – which some view as being platonic – with one of them detailing a dress she wanted to wear to impress Hepburn.
 It's unclear whether anything ever happened between the two since such things weren't openly discussed at the time, but their fondness for one another has led many to believe it was more than friendship.

 Hepburn was known as a classic Hollywood starlet, but she was also notorious for flouting traditional gender norms.
 This extended to her characters, who were often more commanding and emblematic of modern womanhood than typical idyllic Hollywood figures at the time.
 In college, Hepburn often played men on stage, and, as she began her Hollywood career, she starred in a film by an open lesbian, Dorothy Arzner, which included an unhappy romance with a man.
-In Sylvia Scarlett, she played a woman who disguised herself as a man and kiss a maid on screen.
+In Sylvia Scarlett, she played a woman who disguised herself as a man and kissed a maid on screen.
 The film was directed by George Cukor, another openly gay director, and included not only a same-gender kiss between Hepburn's character and the maid, but also some homoeroticism in the way that male characters responded to Hepburn's character's masculine presentation.